 CogSci C100/Psychology C120 (Basic Issues in Cognition) CogSci C102/Psychology C129 (Scientific Approaches to Consciousness) CogSci/Psychology C124 (Psycholinguistics) CogSci/Psychology C126 (Perception) Psychology 122 (Introduction to Human Learning and Memory) Psychology C143/Ling C146 (Language Acquisition) Psychology 164 (Social Cognition)

-Cog Sci 131 (Computational Models of Cognition) **NOTE, this class only offered in the Fall semester.
+Cog Sci 131 (Computational Models of Cognition) **NOTE, this class will not be offered Fall '17; it will be offered in Spring '18.
 CS 188 (Introduction to Artificial Intelligence)

 Philosophy: NOTE CHANGES IN THIS GROUP